 For people whose everyday cash transactions involve providing and receiving discounts as well as collecting or paying taxes, Cash Book with Discounts and VAT is designed.
 For discounts and taxes, there are additional columns in this kind of book.

-4 Easy Steps to Create Daily Cash Book Format in Excel
+How to Create Daily Cash Book Format in Excel: with Easy Steps

 Let’s say, we have a dataset that contains information about the Daily Cash Book of the XYZ group.
 From our dataset, we will create a daily cash book format.
 We can easily create a daily cash book format in Excel by using the SUM function.
 Here’s an overview of the dataset for our today’s task.

 In this portion, we will enter the heading of a cash book such as Daily Cash Book Format, Cash Inward, Cash Outward, Transaction date, Transaction Details, Transaction Amount, etc.